 “I realized an undiscovered desire to pursue fellowship,” he explains.
 “It had kind of always been in the background.
 In the process of working locum tenens, I realized that I had extra time to apply and obtain recommendation letters, so I just went ahead and gave my shot by pursuing it.”

 Out of residency, Dr. Mikell worked primarily as a nocturnist.
-He took a permanent job in Ohio while also doing per diem work elsewhere and was able to learn a lot about the ICU while working freelance.
+He took a job in Ohio while doing per diem work elsewhere and learned a lot about the ICU while working freelance.

 He became proficient working night shifts — often as the only doctor — providing mechanical ventilation, if necessary, or placing a central line using ultrasound guidance.
-That’s what made him realize that he wanted to do a fellowship in critical care.
+That made him realize he wanted to do a fellowship in critical care.

-After those two years of full-time and per diem work, he transitioned to full-time locum tenens this past summer with Weatherby Healthcare so he could pursue fellowship opportunities.
+After those two years of full-time and per diem work, he transitioned to full-time locum tenens with Weatherby Healthcare to pursue fellowship opportunities.
+Many physicians begin working locums early in their career, with 38% of locum physicians working their first assignment within the first five years of practicing medicine, according to an internal study conducted by CHG Healthcare.

-“Locums gave me more flexibility because I have control over my schedule as opposed to having a set regimented schedule that was created by the hospital,” Dr. Mikell explains.
-“It was really just that flexibility and the freedom to morph the schedule to what I wanted.”
+“Locums gave me more flexibility because I had control over my schedule as opposed to having a set regimented schedule created by the hospital,” Dr. Mikell explains.
+“It was just that flexibility and the freedom to morph the schedule to what I wanted.”

 Locums has also meant that he could change his schedule from overnights.

 “I no longer work nights, and that’s also why I like locums,” he says.
-“The ability to choose whether or not you can do days, whether or not you can do nights, you can do what is called a swing shift which really suits my sleep pattern.
+“The ability to choose whether or not you can do days, whether or not you can do nights, and you can do what is called a swing shift, which suits my sleep pattern.
 It’s essentially noon to midnight.
-You admit patients and if there is a code blue in which you need to perform resuscitative efforts you do.
+You admit patients, and if there is a code blue in which you need to perform resuscitative efforts, you do.
 But outside of anything to stabilize patients or admit a new patient, you’re not responsible for following the patients already in the hospital.
-That really suits my personality and my sleep pattern.”
+That suits my personality and my sleep pattern.”

 Dr. Mikell says that locums makes him a better doctor.
-“I like the ability to test out new health systems that I’ve not ever been exposed to.
+“I like the ability to test out new health systems I’ve never been exposed to.
 It enables you to take on any other task anywhere you go.
 I think it makes you a better clinician.
 It has definitely improved my clinical ability,” he says.

 Furthermore, locums allows him to stay on the cutting edge.
 “Medicine is an ever-evolving field, and there are newly developed technological advances to better address what the patients are presenting for, and sometimes certain healthcare facilities will be more advanced in implementing those.

-“Every time you fill out a state application, they ask for the last location you were at, and ‘can we please speak to that program director?’
-There are forms that they will need to fill out for you and fellow physicians that will need to fill out forms to vouch for your credibility.
-I saw an opportunity at the end of my stay at the previous hospital to get a lot of that paperwork done while I was still located there physically,” he explains.
+“Every time you fill out a state application, they ask for the last location you were at and ‘can we please speak to that program director?’
+There are forms that they will need to fill out for you and fellow physicians who will need to fill out forms to vouch for your credibility.
+I saw an opportunity at the end of my stay at the previous hospital to get a lot of that paperwork done while I was still physically located there,” he explains.

 He looks forward to putting more of these licenses to work as a locums, and they will give him more flexibility to pursue options once he has completed his fellowship.